shreya12836/rfm-customer-analytics/README.md

 An ML pipeline on the UCI Online Retail II dataset (~1M transactions, 2009–2011) that segments customers using their RFM behaviour and predicts which ones are likely to be top-quartile spenders.

-Built as the term project for **ED317 – Statistical Machine Learning I** at the Centre of Quantitative Economics and Data Science, BIT Mesra.

 ---